msi-ris/Tutorials/rnaseq_cmd.md

 ![ls]({{ "/graphics/rnaseq_cmd/ls_verify_mv.png" | prepend: site.baseurl }})

-These are mostly the commands you need to know to follow along with the RNAseq tutorial.
-There are additional resources below, but they are not required for you to use our pipeline for RNAseq analysis.
+These are mostly the commands you need to know to follow along with the RNASeq tutorial.
+There are additional resources below, but they are not required for you to use our pipeline for RNASeq analysis.

 To recap: